Blog > Compliance > Legal and Liability Issues in Suicide Care for Clinicians

 In the ICANotes EHR, every clinical note features a comprehensive menu-driven suicide risk assessment template.
 This helps ensure compliance with suicide risk assessment policies and documentation requirements.

-Confidentiality & Disclosures
+Confidentiality and Disclosures

 Your default is confidentiality.
 But when suicide risk escalates, HIPAA and related rules outline when you may (or must, under state law) disclose limited information to reduce danger.

-The HIPAA baseline
+The HIPAA Baseline

 -